gbmhunter/blog/content/electronics/components/diodes/_index.md

 The slightly longer answer...

 Diodes have a **negative resistive thermal co-efficient**, that is, as they warm up, their resistance decreases.
 This means that if you connect two or more diodes in parallel to share the current, one will heat up a bit faster than the other, start to conduct more, heat up even further, start to conduct even more, e.tc e.t.c, until one is conduction almost all the current.
 This even occurs when the diodes are "identical", due to the fact their will be small differences in any two identical diodes.One way to prevent one diode from gobbling all the current is to add current-sharing resistors to each diode leg.
-They should be identical in resistance and have to drop at least 0.3-0.4V (when the diode has a nominal voltage drop of around 0.7V) to be effective.
+They should be identical in resistance and have to drop at least `\(0.3-0.4V\)` (when the diode has a nominal voltage drop of around `\(0.7V\)`) to be effective.

 ## Zener Diodes

 ### Overview

 Zener diodes are diodes which have a specified reverse blocking voltage at which they breakdown and begin to conduct.
 They are similar to TVS diodes, but generally have a more defined and precise breakdown voltage, but a lower power rating.
-The allows Zeners to be used a shunt-style voltage regulators to power small circuits.
+The allows Zeners to be used a shunt-style voltage regulators to power small circuits and as such, are sometimes called _voltage regulator diodes_.
 Shunt voltage references are similar in concept to zener diodes, except that they are more precise but can't dissipate as much power.

 Uses for zener diodes include: